cdelorme/rathena-docker/readme.md

 ## configuration

-Sane defaults are provided inside [`rathena/`](rathena/).  **For automation do not modify the existing defaults**, but feel free to append more configuration settings.  _Files added here will override or replace the files in the cloned `rathena`, which means source code can also be added with matching paths._
+All configuration is handled via inputs through `deploy.sh`.  **For automation support do not modify existing defaults within [`rathena/conf/import/`](rathena/conf/import/)**, though you are welcome to add to them.

-If you want more fine-tuned control feel free to modify [`deploy.sh`](deploy.sh) or the commands in the [`Dockerfile`](Dockerfile).
+The only configurable settings are the prere, packetver, and repo versions.  _While I would like to add more, the complexity it adds and time to finish would be significant, and the original goal of this project has failed due to limitations of the technology._

 ## usage